Meet Wheelock's Passion for Action Scholars

 Melissa Catherine Tineo, Class of 2015

 Melissa was born in the U.S., moved with her parents to the Dominican Republic for part of her early childhood, and then moved back to Boston.
 Despite the challenges she faced due to the language barrier, Melissa strived to be the best that she could be.
 Beginning in sixth grade, she attended Mother Caroline Academy, a school for girls that taught her the importance of women's empowerment, something she still advocates for today.
 She continued her education at Mount Saint Joseph Academy, where she served as a leader in Student Government and performed countless hours of community service.
-Her passion for giving back to her community and her love for people are what brought Melissa to Wheelock, where she is studying Juvenile Justice & Youth Advocacy.
+Her passion for giving back to her community and her love for people are what brought Melissa to Wheelock, where she is studying Juvenile Justice and Youth Advocacy.
 She has helped start and is vice president of the College's Service in Action Club and is very committed to the ALANA (Asian-American, Latino, African-American, and Native American) organization.

 Lea Bartolo, Class of 2014